cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 Additionally, a list of references for further exploration and research on topics discussed in this paper can be found at the bottom of the document.

-We hope that the cloud native community, CNCF members, and other interested parties will use this whitepaper as a baseline for conversation and implementation of zero trust principles into their deployments while engaging in [feedback](https://github.com/cncf/tag-security/issues/950) to help evolve this paper.
+We hope that the cloud native community, CNCF members, and other interested parties will use this whitepaper as a baseline for conversation and implementation of Zero Trust principles into their deployments while engaging in [feedback](https://github.com/cncf/tag-security/issues/950) to help evolve this paper.

 ## Principles of Zero Trust

 ### General Principles

 Principles allow the reader to understand the fundamental ideas and beliefs that shape the rest of the paper's content.
 Principles serve as a reference point and help readers contextualize the information presented throughout the paper.
-They provide a logical and conceptual framework that supports the arguments, strategies, and recommendations discussed later in the document.
+They provide a logical and conceptual framework that supports the arguments, strategies, and recommendations discussed later.

 ![alt_text](images/image2.png "image_tooltip")